desmos-labs/desmos/docs/developers/msgs/delete-relationship.md

 # `MsgDeleteRelationship`
-This message allows you to delete a mono directional relationship with a specified counterparty.
+This message allows you to delete an existing relationship with a specified counterparty.

 ## Structure
 ````json